ifrancke/CS254-Final/README.md

 RandomForestFeatureSelection.pynb: analyzes feature importance using permutation and iteratively selects features using cross validation. trains models with reduced feature datasets.

+RFC_ImputedDataTest.pynb: Testing on all random forest models using imputed datasets.

 Logistic_Regression.ipynb: training for initial logistic regression

 SVM.ipynb: training for initial SVM model with binary encoding